-it means that your OracleAS Metadata Repository database name contains PORT or HOST in uppercase characters.
+then it means that your OracleAS Metadata Repository database name contains PORT or HOST in uppercase characters.
 To fix the problem, change the name of the database so that it does not contain PORT or HOST in uppercase characters.

-G.3.12 Configuration Assistant Failures - General
+G.2.9 Configuration Assistant Failures - General

 This section describes general tips for troubleshooting configuration assistant failures.
-See the next sections for specific configuration assistant failures.
-See also Appendix F, "Configuration Assistants".
+Refer to the next sections for specific configuration assistant failures.

+See Also: Appendix F, "Configuration Assistants"